-Feedback will be provided to all applicants in the form of an Application Assessment Summary [and a written summary from each assigned peer reviewer].
+Feedback will be provided to all applicants in the form of an Application Assessment Summary and written comments from each assigned peer reviewer.
 The Application Assessment Summary will contain numerical information on the competitiveness of the application that will be drawn from the scores given by peer reviewers.